Still (Commodores song): Cover versions

 In 1981, actor-singer John Schneider took a cover version to No. 69 on the pop chart.
 It was the B-side to his country single "Them Good Ol' Boys Are Bad", which reached No. 13 on the country chart.

+In 1991, UK artist Shirley Bassey covered this song on her album titled, "Keep The Music Playing".
+This album was a hit both in the United Kingdom and New Zealand.
+Shirley included this song in her worldwide concert line-up throughout the 1990s.

-The song was covered in a Cantonese version by Hong Kong singer Alan Tam as "My Heart Is Only You"（我的心只有你）.
+The song was covered in a Cantonese version by Hong Kong singer Alan Tam as "My Heart Is Only You" (我的心只有你).